 Symptoms of conversion disorder can be temporary or can persist for a long period of time.
 Temporary symptoms of conversion disorder are common, but the prevalence of the condition is not known.
-Conversion disorder is two to three times more common in females than males.
 The rate of new diagnoses of persistent conversion symptoms is approximately two to five cases per 100,000 each year.

 People with conversion disorder are not faking their symptoms, and despite not having a clear physiological origin, the symptoms cause real distress and cannot be controlled at will.
 The severity of the disability caused by conversion disorder can be similar to that experienced by people with comparable medical diseases.

 Conversion disorder is extremely rare, but also somewhat difficult to track.
 Persistent conversion symptoms may affect 2 to 5 out of 100,000 people per year, according to the DSM-5.
 The majority of patients, between 78 and 93 percent, are women, research suggests.

 A case study of conversion disorder, according to one therapist, involved a young woman who was a Marine, following in the footsteps of her family members.
 The Marine Corps job assignment she received didn’t align with her expectations or her family’s hopes.
 She suddenly became paralyzed from the waist down and was confined to a wheelchair.
 She was able to walk backward but could not stand or walk moving forwards.